gillham/X16/cx16os/README.md

 # CX16 OS app in Prog8

 Here some simple programs written for cx16os.
-Including a minimal CX16 OS "Hello World" written in Prog8.
+Including a minimal cx16os "Hello World" written in Prog8.

 The libraries/cx16os directory has syslib.p8, textio.p8, and similar libraries
 for the custom target.
 The custom target is defined in the cx16os.properties file.

 ## Building

-A CX16 OS program is just straight code with no two byte load address.
+A cx16os program is just straight code with no two byte load address.
 It should be assembled to $A300.
 With the Prog8 compiler's external custom target support you can use the compiler builds from the official repository.
 Either the jar file with `java -jar compiler.jar` or `prog8c` can be used to run the compiler.